 But you may know or find people who – quite unexpectedly – turn out to be totally understanding and very supportive.
-And do remember that you can always find help here from people who will help you through.
+In this short film, Tina and Steve share their experience of talking about their miscarriage with others and how good support from family and friends helped them through.

-Your partner is likely to feel upset because of what you have gone through, as well as for the loss of your baby.
+Your partner, if you have one, is likely to feel upset because of what you have gone through, as well as for the loss of your baby.
 Both of you may be grieving over the loss of the future.
 You may be able to support each other very well and even feel closer as a result.